Paul Harding and Justin Torres are among the National Book Award finalists

 On Tuesday, the National Book Foundation announced finalists in four other competitive categories: nonfiction, poetry, translation and young people's literature.
 The foundation, which presents the awards, released long lists of 10 last month.
 Winners will be announced at a dinner ceremony in Manhattan on Nov.
 15, when poet Rita Dove and longtime City Lights bookseller Paul Yamazaki will receive honorary prizes, and Oprah Winfrey will be a featured speaker.

 Drew Barrymore had been chosen to host the evening but was dropped last month after she decided to resume her talk show during the Hollywood writers strike.
-Barrymore soon changed her mind and paused production, and the strike has since been settled, but the foundation is still seeking a new host, a spokeswoman said.
+Barrymore soon changed her mind and paused production, and the strike has since been settled, but the foundation did not invite her back.
+On Tuesday it announced her replacement, the actor-writer-comedian Amber Ruffin.

 In nonfiction, the nominees are Ned Blackhawk's “The Rediscovery of America: Native Peoples and the Unmaking of U.S. History,” Cristina Rivera Garza's “Liliana’s Invincible Summer: A Sister’s Search for Justice,” Christina Sharpe's “Ordinary Notes,” Raja Shehadeh's “We Could Have Been Friends, My Father and I: A Palestinian Memoir” and John Vaillant's “Fire Weather: A True Story from a Hotter World.”